I. AVS Executive Board Nominations

 How do the duties of officers differ from those of Members-at-Large?

-The 2018 election cycle is for Secretary, Treasurer, and Members-at-Large.
+The 2019 election cycle is for Members-at-Large.
 For future reference, descriptions of each position are included in the AVS By-Laws.
-If you have further questions, please contact Julie Edwards, Chair of the Nominations Committee, at email@example.com.
+If you have further questions, please contact Michael Palumbo, Chair of the Nominations Committee, at firstname.lastname@example.org.